grahamcarman/docs/astro/api-keys.md

 :::tip

 If you just need to make a single API call, you can use a temporary user authentication token instead of a Deployment API key ID and secret pair.
 To retrieve a temporary authentication token, go to `cloud.astronomer.io/token` and copy the token that appears.
-This token is valid only for 24 hours.
+This token is valid only for 1 hour.

 :::